 Born | 11 December 2007 |

-Mukundi was born with congenital complications – a total absence of the tibia on her right leg and a shortened tibia on the left, but this does not stop the active primary school learner from keeping up with her friends.
+Mukundi was born with congenital complications resulting in a total absence of the tibia on her right leg and a shortened tibia on her left.

 Our favourite Jumping Kids moment was when Mukundi was fitted with her first prosthetic legs.
 I will never forget that day; it brought tears of joy to my eyes.